 - Sprinkle with extra curry powder, garlic, pepper, sliced lemon, etc before serving.

-- Feel free to mix in your favorite curry sauce or add a tbsp of nutritional yeast for “cheesy” vegan option.
+- Feel free to mix in a tbsp of nutritional yeast for “cheesy” vegan option.
 Not vegan?
 Add parmesan on top!

 - Lower carb vegetarian option → Substitute rice and chickpeas with cauliflower rice and mushrooms or green beans.